Gary Nelson (auto racing)

 Gary Nelson (born June 5, 1953) is an auto racing manager, former crew chief and President of Coyote Cars.
 He was Bobby Allison's crew chief for his 1983 NASCAR Cup championship.
 He was inducted in the West Coast Stock Car Hall of Fame in 2006.
-He is the current team manager of Action Express Racing and winner of three straight IMSA SportsCar Prototype championships from 2014-2016, and a fourth in 2018.
+He is the current team manager of Action Express Racing and winner of 6 IMSA national Championships in 9 years since 2014.

 NASCAR crew chief

 Nelson was born in Elgin, Illinois on June 5, 1953, the sixth child and second son of Mildred Ollendorf and Arnold Nelson.
 Arnold moved his family to Redlands, California one year later to get out of the cold.
 Nelson left school after completing the 9th grade.

 Nelson started in the racing business at 16 years old, cleaning up the shop for San Bernardino, California driver Ivan Baldwin.
 Nelson soon became Baldwin's number one asset as crew chief, engine builder and all around mechanic.
 Ivan Baldwin driving with Gary Nelson as crew chief became the top team for short track racing on the west coast.
 Baldwin and Nelson raced any time anywhere and seemed to win or crash on a regular basis from 1969 thru 1976.
 The pair raced NASCAR stock cars winning numerous track championships on the west coast.
 In 1976 Nelson took a floor sweeper job at DiGard Racing in the South East with young Darrell Waltrip, driving.
 The team won Waltrip's first big track race at Darlington in 1977.
 Nelson moved through the ranks to become DiGard's Chief Mechanic in 1978 as the team won at most NASCAR tracks from 1977 - 1979.
 Finishing 2nd to Richard Petty in the 1979 Winston Cup Championship.
 Nelson took a one-year break to help a friend start a new business, Ron Eaton, of Lakewood Washington.